wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/simulation/picknplace.rst

 Reusing ARM and AMR modules
 ---------------------------
 The robot_config package offers a straightforward way to instantiate both AMR (Autonomous Mobile Robot) and  UR5 ARM robotic configurations.
-You can effortlessly integrate these configurations into any |ros| launch file to visualize and simulate them in Gazebo.
+You can effortlessly integrate these configurations into any ROS 2 launch file to visualize and simulate them in Gazebo.

 **Spawning AMR in Gazebo**